cetic/fadi/doc/USERMANAGEMENT.md

 #### 2. Add the user

-To add users,  there are two ways: using a tempalte and manually.
+To add users,  there are two ways: using a template and manually.

 #### Import the user using a template